FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - change_potential
   - Type: float
   - Multiple: True
-  - Description: A list of potential values, which could be used to transform reference potential scale
+  - Description: A tuple list of potential values, which could be used to transform reference potential scale
 - cycles
   - Type: Cycle
   - Multiple: True